Select a Department

 • The Discovery of Self

-This course, designed for ninth-grade students, emphasizes the development of fundamental skills in reading, writing, and discussion while introducing a wide range of literature chosen to engage adolescents in discussions of identity and its development.
-Core texts will include short stories by various authors like Toni Cade Bambara and Doris Lessing, as well as The Odyssey and Macbeth.
-Each student will practice various formats of writing, including formal paragraph and essay construction, reflection pieces, perspective writing, and various creative pieces.
+This course, designed for ninth-grade students, emphasizes the development of fundamental skills in reading, writing, and discussion while introducing a range of literature chosen to engage adolescents in discussions of identity and its development.
+Core texts will include Macbeth, The Golden Compass, and short stories by a variety of authors.
+Every trimester, students will read an additional book of their own choosing, with the goal of fostering enjoyment of reading alongside academic pursuits.
+Each student will practice various formats of writing, including formal essays, reflective journaling, and creative pieces.
+Students will also memorize and perform sonnets, participate in group discussions, and engage in debates.
 These readings and exercises all serve as an introductory lens to various social and interpersonal issues, ultimately examining the parallels between the journeys taken in literature and the journeys they, themselves, take in their own lives.

 • Critical Reading & Writing